liquidctl/liquidctl/README.md

 _Changed in 1.9.0: liquidctl now uses a PEP 517 build system._

-When working on the project itself, it is sometimes useful to set up a local development environment, where it is possible to directly run the CLI and the test suite, without building and installing a local package.
+When working on the project itself, it is sometimes useful to set up a local development environment, making it possible to directly run the CLI and the test suite, without first building and installing a local package.

 For this, start by installing [git] and any system-level dependencies mentioned in [Manual installation].
 Then, clone the repository and change into the